Protocols for Quantum Weak Coin Flipping: TDPG-to-Explicit-protocol Framework (TEF) and Bias 1/10 Game and Protocol

 \subsection{The framework}

-We want to construct a WCF protocol such that its dual (see \Thmref{dual}) corresponds to a given TDPG.
-We therefore start with a frame of a TDPG, and sequentially build the dual WCF protocol (assuming matrix inequalities can be satisfied).
-Recall that TDPGs are formulated in terms of \emph{Prob} (see \Defref{prob}).
+We want to construct a WCF protocol such that its dual (see \cref{thm:dual}) corresponds to a given TDPG.
+We therefore start with a frame of a TDPG, and \atul{ sequentially build dual variables and rotations.
+These rotations specify a WCF protocol and the dual variables are such that they constitute a feasible solution to the dual of this WCF protocol.
+The key property of this dual feasible solution is that it certifies that the WCF protocol we obtain has the same bias as that encoded in the final frame of the TDPG we started with.}

+Recall that TDPGs are formulated in terms of \emph{Prob} (see \cref{def:prob}).
 The most natural way to construct the matrices $Z$s and the vector $\ket{\psi}$ (which appear in the definition of \emph{Prob}) is the following: Given an arbitrary frame of a TDPG, construct an entangled state that encodes the weight and define $Z$s to contain the coordinates corresponding to these weights.
 We formalise these as the \emph{Canonical Form}.

-\begin{definition}[Canonical Form] The tuple $(\left|\psi\right\rangle ,Z^{A},Z^{B})$ is said to be in the Canonical Form with respect to a set of points in a frame of a TDPG\footnote{One could define the canonical form for any frame but we only use it for those arising from TDPGs.} if $\left|\psi\right\rangle =\sum_{i}\sqrt{P_{i}}\left|ii\right\rangle _{AB}\otimes\left|\varphi\right\rangle _{M}$, $Z^{A}=\sum x_{i}\left|i\right\rangle \left\langle i\right|_{A}$ and $Z^{B}=\sum y_{i}\left|i\right\rangle \left\langle i\right|_{B}$ where $\left|\varphi\right\rangle _{M}$ represents the state of extra uncoupled registers which might be present. \end{definition}
+\begin{definition}[Canonical Form] The tuple $(\left|\psi\right\rangle ,Z^{A},Z^{B})$ is said to be in the Canonical Form with respect to a set of points in a frame \atul{$\sum_i P_i \llbracket x_i,y_i \rrbracket$} of a TDPG\footnote{One could define the canonical form for any frame but we only use it for those arising from TDPGs.} if $\left|\psi\right\rangle =\sum_{i}\sqrt{P_{i}}\left|ii\right\rangle _{AB}\otimes\left|\varphi\right\rangle _{M}$, $Z^{A}=\sum x_{i}\left|i\right\rangle \left\langle i\right|_{A}$ and $Z^{B}=\sum y_{i}\left|i\right\rangle \left\langle i\right|_{B}$ where $\left|\varphi\right\rangle _{M}$ represents the state of extra uncoupled registers which might be present. \end{definition}

-The label $\left|ii\right\rangle$ corresponds to a point with coordinates $x_{i},y_{i}$ and weight $P_{i}$ in the frame (see also \Figref{TDPGframe}).
+The label $\left|ii\right\rangle$ corresponds to a point with coordinates $x_{i},y_{i}$ and weight $P_{i}$ in the frame (see also \cref{fig:TDPGframe}).
 It is tempting to imagine that we systematically construct, from each frame of a TDPG, a canonical form of $\left|\psi\right\rangle s$ and $Z$s, and deduce the unitaries from the evolution of the state $\ket \psi$.
 This approach suffers from two issues: (a) the unitaries are not necessarily decomposable into moves by Alice and Bob who communicate only through the message register, and, (b) the constraints imposed on consecutive $Z$s (by, say, a TDPG with EBM transitions), that take the form $Z_{n-1}\otimes\mathbb{I}\ge U_{n}^{\dagger}\left(Z_{n}\otimes\mathbb{I}\right)U_{n}$, are not satisfied in general.